 If the 20-minute safari ride didn’t satisfy your appetite for a safari, you can also look into these additional tours.

 Backstage Safari Tour

 If you really love to see animals and how they are cared for, then look into Disney’s special Backstage Safari Tour.
-This tour shows what goes on behind the scenes at Animal Kingdom and how the animals are nurtured
+This tour shows what goes on behind the scenes at the Animal Kingdom and how the animals are nurtured

 Wild By Design Tour